 - Obtaining personal information about the person by accessing public records, using internet search services, hiring private investigators, going through their garbage, following them, contacting their friends, family, work, or neighbors, etc.

 The majority of stalking incidences include multiple avenues of contact.
 A single act would not cause alarm or discomfort for a reasonable person, but when these acts are repeated the target may begin to feel afraid.
+Follow this link to download the Stalking Continuum in PDF format.

 What To Do If You Are Being Stalked